marko-knoebl/slides/sections/react-60-refs/80-ref-property-in-custom-components-de.md

-# Refs in eigenen Komponenten
+# Ref-Property in eigenen Komponenten

-## Refs in eigenen Komponenten
+## Ref-Property in eigenen Komponenten

 Beispiel: `TextField`-Komponente in _MUI_